 Suitcase Travel Backpack Hybrid

 The benefits of the suitcase travel backpack hybrid are very alluring.
-Here is what we loved most about these types of bags:
+Here’s what we loved most about these types of bags:

-- Usually come with an optional shoulder strap
+Usually come with an optional ‘sling’ shoulder strap

-- Inner and outer compression straps to hold things in place
+Inner and outer compression straps to hold items in place

 No bag is perfect.
 Here are the typical drawbacks of a suitcase travel backpack hybrid: